min2ha/ukwa-site/content/target/49331/index.en.md

   "start_date": "2017-02-14T09:00:00Z"
 }

-# Society for Editors and Proofreaders (SfEP) on Facebook

 Formed in November 1988, the SfEP now has over 2,000 members (mostly in the UK) providing editorial services to publishers and a wide range of companies, individual authors, government agencies and other bodies.